open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Kapacitor/README.rst.txt

       docker-compose -f docker-compose-build.yml build
       eii_start.sh

-   To start the OEI in developer mode, please refer to the `README <https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision>`_.
+   To start the Open EII in developer mode, please refer to the `README <https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision>`_.

 #.
    To verify the output please check the output of below command